CP-Payne/django-blog-api/README.md

 - User/Author should be able to choose between username and name to be displayed on blog and messages
 - Implement blog search functionality
+- Add ability to delete blog

+- Implement Alias for comments